googleNewIconwhatsapp iconTwitterIconinstagramIcon

 • Duration: 3 Hours

-• Content: Pediatrics, Surgery, Psychiatry, Obstetrics & Gynecology, Ethics, Law, and more.
+• Content: Pediatrics, Surgery, Psychiatry, Obstetrics & Gynaecology, Ethics, Law, and more.

 • Scenario-based questions: Testing clinical reasoning, decision-making skills, and patient safety.